newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_link_account.html.markdown

 ## Prerequisite

+Some configuration is required in Azure for the New Relic Azure cloud integrations to be able to pull data.

+To start receiving Azure data with New Relic Azure integrations, connect your Azure account to New Relic infrastructure monitoring.
+If you don't have one already, create a New Relic account.
+It's free, forever.

 Setup is required in Azure for this resource to work properly.
-New Relic Azure integration can be done by creating Azure account

-Create a New Relic application and key in Azure

-Grant this application access to the Azure services you want to monitor

-To pull data from Azure instead, complete the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/get-started/activate-azure-integrations).
+You can find instructions on how to set up Azure on [our documentation](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/get-started/activate-azure-integrations/).

 ## Example Usage